maxckelly/codeAcademyBootCamp/week-09/bases-cheatsheet.md

 ## Binary to Hex

-1. Write out your hex numbers so you can easily consult them throughout the test:
+1. Write out your hex numbers so you can easily consult them throughout the test.

 - 1 = 1
 - 2 = 2